mohamed-azhar/csharp-youtube-video-downloader/README.md

 #### Features
 * Single File Download (from a selection of available formats)
+* Playlist downloads (will be done maybe tomorrow. please get the joke 😉)
 * Download Progress Indicator
 * Saving to directory of your choice
 * Surprising Bugs 😝